quii/learn-go-with-tests/select.md

 ## Try to run the test

-`./racer_test.go:37:10: assignment mismatch: 2 variables but 1 values`
+`./racer_test.go:37:10: assignment mismatch: 2 variables but Racer returns 1 value`

 ## Write the minimal amount of code for the test to run and check the failing test output